You might be confused by exactly what the differences between pedestal tickets and general admission tickets are.

 To be perfectly clear, it is not easy to get same-day tickets for either the pedestal or crown tickets.

-From time to time, Statue of Liberty's pedestal tickets will be canceled and refunded and returned to the online calendar.
+From time to time, the Statue of Liberty's pedestal tickets will be canceled refunded, and returned to the online calendar.

 Make sure to keep an eye on the Statue Cruise pedestal tickets calendar.
 You can also call them directly at 1-877-523-9849.